jiahao42/jiahao42.github.io/index.md

 * to discover vulnerabilities & identify malicious behavior in code

 I believe that
-* We should be friends with *synthesized personality*. #agi
+* we should be friends with *synthesized personality*. #agi
-* Machines' capability will eventually surpass human. #asi
+* machines' capability will eventually surpass human. #asi

 ## Experience